On this page

 What Is a Circular Import?

-Circular import happens when module A imports module B, and module B imports module A. Python starts loading A, sees it needs B, starts loading B, sees it needs A — but A isn't finished loading yet.
-Python gives B a partially-initialized version of A, causing either ImportError or AttributeError when B tries to use something from A that hasn't been defined yet.
+Circular import happens when module A imports module B, and module B imports module A. Python starts loading A, sees it needs B, starts loading B, sees it needs A, but A is not finished loading yet.
+Python gives B a partially initialized version of A, causing either ImportError or AttributeError when B tries to use something from A that has not been defined yet.

 Error: ImportError: cannot import name 'User' from partially initialized module 'models' (most likely due to a circular import)